davidbhr/CompactionAnalyzer/README.md

 ```

-Now we receive 3 excel files for each cell. there overall orientation `results_sdfsa.xlsc` . orientation / intensity in angle shells `results_sdfsa.xlsc` and the orientation / intensity in distance shells `results_sdfsa.xlsc`.
+For each cell we now receive 3 excel files: The overall orientation `results_sdfsa.xlsc` . orientation / intensity in angle shells `results_sdfsa.xlsc` and the orientation / intensity in distance shells `results_sdfsa.xlsc`.